strindberg/emacsj/README.md

 The commands are:

 - Set/Push Mark for Selection (`ctrl-SPACE`).
 Set the mark (and activate sticky selection).
 The mark is saved to the mark history.
-To only save the mark to history without starting selection, quickly hit the key binding twice (`ctrl-SPACE ctrl-SPACE`).
+To only save the mark to history without starting selection, hit the key binding twice (`ctrl-SPACE ctrl-SPACE`).
 - Pop Mark (`ctrl-u ctrl-SPACE`).
 Pop an item from the mark history and return caret to the saved position.
 History is maintained per file.

 ### Exchange Point and Mark